 Condor becomes German launch customer for A330-900neo

-German leisure airline Condor has just placed an order for 16 Airbus A330-900neos.
-The first plane is expected to join Condor’s fleet in the fall of 2022, while all planes should be delivered by mid-2024.
+German leisure airline Condor has placed an order for 16 Airbus A330-900neos.
+The airline will be taking delivery of these planes quickly, as they’ll join Condor’s fleet between late 2022 and the middle of 2024.

 Condor is claiming that this will make the airline the European frontrunner for fuel efficiency on long haul flights.
 It’s even marketing this plane as the “2-liter aircraft,” because the airline states that per person fuel consumption will be 2.1 liters per 100 kilometers flown.

 This plane should be a huge improvement for the airline in so many ways — in terms of fuel efficiency, passenger experience, range, operating costs, and even capacity.
-This represents quite some growth for the airline too — the long haul fleet will grow from 13 smaller planes to 16 bigger planes.
+This represents quite some growth for the airline too, as Condor is growing from its initial long haul fleet of 13 smaller aircraft to a future long haul fleet of 16 bigger aircraft.